AlfredoRoca/the_traveler_salesman/README.md

 The input file will contain a listing of cities and coordinates in a tab-delimited file.
 The filename is named exactly `cities.txt` is located on the same directory where the script is executed.
 There are no additional spaces or lines at the begging or end of the file.

 The schema for this file is as follows:

     <city name> \t <latitude> \t <longitude> \n

 An example input file:

     Beijing     39.93   116.40
     Vladivostok 43.8    131.54
     Dakar       14.40   -17.28
     Singapore   1.14    103.55
      (...)

 **Installation**

-With RVM:

-Edit `.ruby-version` and change proper value (ruby version > 2.2 should work)

-    gem install bundler
+    docker build -t the_traveler_salesman .
+    docker run -it -v $PWD:/usr/src/app -w /usr/src/app the_traveler_salesman bash
     bundle install

 **Usage:**